mollie/commercetools/docs/ManagingPayments.md

 The extension uses mollie's [orders API](https://docs.mollie.com/reference/v2/orders-api/overview) to make payments.
 It is triggered by create and update requests on commercetools [Payments](https://docs.commercetools.com/api/projects/payments).

+The extension checks every incoming payment request for payment interface name, which must be set to `Mollie`.

 ### Cart setup

 On your webshop, a customer will add items to their basket.
 This is reflected in a [Cart](https://docs.commercetools.com/api/projects/carts) on commercetools.
 Before checkout, make sure the Cart is up to date, including shipping information and amount.
 The lines and totals in the Cart are used to make the order in mollie.